Gogebic Range: Present

 Today the area has largely recovered from the scars left behind by the iron-mining boom days.
 The Gogebic Range has developed a tourism industry featuring ski resorts and waterfalls.
-After being clearcut during the unregulated lumbering era during the 19th and early 20th centuries, nearly the entire area has re-grown into extensive second-growth North Woods forests.
+After being clearcut during the unregulated lumbering era during the 19th and early 20th centuries, nearly the entire area has re-grown into extensive second-growth northwoods forest.
 The region includes vast areas of government-owned public land, including the Chequamegon-Nicolet National Forest, the Ottawa National Forest, and the Iron County and Gogebic County Forests, which are managed for recreation and timber production.
 Recreational activities include fishing in rivers and lakes, hunting, hiking, and snowmobiling and mountain biking on a network of trails built on old logging roads.
-A portion of the North Country National Scenic Trail follows the Gogebic range, providing waterfall viewing opportunities and scenic overlooks of the surrounding forests.
+A portion of the North Country National Scenic Trail follows the Gogebic Range, providing waterfall viewing opportunities and scenic overlooks of the surrounding forests.

 With the regrowth of the forests, wildlife returned to the area.
-Large mammals documented in the region include species such as white-tailed deer, wolves, moose, black bear, and elk, which were recently reintroduced to Wisconsin's Chequamegon-Nicolet National Forest.
+Large mammals documented in the region include species such as white-tailed deer, wolves, moose, and black bear.
+Elk were recently reintroduced to the Chequamegon-Nicolet National Forest.

-Gogebic County and neighboring Iron County, across the state line in Wisconsin, are heavily promoted during the ski season as "Big Snow Country".
-Heavy lake-effect snow from cold northerly winds blowing across the relatively warm waters of nearby Lake Superior result in large annual accumulations of up to 200 inches (5.1 m) of snow in northern Wisconsin and upper Michigan.
-The steep terrain of the Gogebic Range enhances the lake effect snowfall by providing orographic lift to the air mass, usually providing ample snowfall for winter recreation activities including snowmobiling, Cross-country skiing, downhill skiing, and snowshoeing.
+Gogebic County and neighboring Iron County in Wisconsin are heavily promoted during the ski season as "Big Snow Country".
+Heavy lake-effect snow from cold northerly winds blowing across the relatively warm waters of nearby Lake Superior result in annual accumulations of up to 200 inches (5.1 m) of snow in northern Wisconsin and Upper Michigan.
+The steep terrain enhances the lake effect snowfall by providing orographic lift to the air mass, usually providing ample snowfall for winter recreation activities including snowmobiling, Cross-country skiing, downhill skiing, and snowshoeing.
 Several ski resorts are located along the Gogebic Range including Whitecap Mountain in Iron County and Big Powderhorn Mountain and Snow River Mountain Resorts in Gogebic County.
-There is also a natural ski hill by Lake Superior at Porcupine Mountains State Park, less than an hour from Ironwood.